 Advantages of Waterfall

 It is structured and easy to follow.
-The activities are well defined and it fosters careful planning of the project.
+The activities are well defined and foster careful planning of the project.
 Additionally, it has specific deliverables at each stage of the process.

 Drawbacks of Waterfall

 It is unyielding and complex to go back to any stage after it is finished.
-It has little flexibility to adjust to a changing scope.
+It has little flexibility to adjust to changing scopes.
 Additionally, it is relatively more expensive than other methodologies and is more time-consuming.

-This methodology creates prototypes of the software application to simulate the functioning aspects of a desired, final product.
-Prototyping is mainly used to visualize components of the software solution and match them with customer requirements.
-There are several variants of prototyping but they are mainly categorized into throwaway and evolutionary.
-Throwaway prototyping creates a model that will eventually be discarded and evolutionary prototyping refers to a robust prototype that will be constantly refined to reach its final version.
+This methodology creates software application prototypes to simulate the functional aspects of a desired final product.
+Prototyping is mainly used to visualize software solution components and match them with customer requirements.
+There are several variants of prototyping, but they are primarily categorized into throwaway and evolutionary.
+Throwaway prototyping creates a model that will eventually be discarded, and evolutionary prototyping refers to a robust prototype that will be constantly refined to reach its final version.

 Advantages of Prototyping

-A functioning version of the software solution can help identify potential risks and threats that can be dealt with in a timely manner, reducing costs and time investment.
+A functioning version of the software solution can help identify potential risks and threats that can be dealt with on time, reducing costs and time investment.
 Additionally, the user is involved and can visualize a working version of the software.

 Drawbacks of Prototyping

 A working prototype may cause confusion with the finished version of the system.
-Oftentimes, developers end up wasting a significant amount of time creating a prototype, and their time could have been t used in a more valuable manner.
+Often, developers waste a significant amount of time creating a prototype, and their time could have been t used more helpfully.
 Additionally, it can be costly to implement functioning prototypes.

-The Spiral methodology can be thought of as a combination of the Waterfall methodology and the prototyping methodology.
-It is typically the methodology of choice for large and complex projects because it uses the same stages as the Waterfall methodology but it separates them into planning, risk assessment, and prototype building.
+The Spiral methodology can be considered a combination of the waterfall and prototyping methodology.
+It is typically the methodology for large and complex projects because it uses the same stages as the Waterfall methodology.
+Still, it separates them into planning, risk assessment, and prototype building.

 Advantages of Spiral

-It provides more realistic estimates in terms of workloads, budget, and schedule as it discovers challenges and issues in its early stages.
+It provides more realistic estimates of workloads, budgets, and schedules as it discovers challenges and issues in its early stages.
 It involves developers right from the get-go and manages both risks and the system’s development in small phases of segments.

 Drawbacks of Spiral

-It is a costly methodology that consumes a significant amount of time to reach the desired solution.
+It is a costly methodology that consumes significant time to reach the desired solution.
 Additionally, it requires a team of highly-skilled specialists who help evaluate risks and assumptions.

 The iterative and incremental methodology known for excellence, Agile is a framework that evolves through collaboration between teams.
-It is a dynamic and interactive methodology that works in sprints that have a defined duration with lightweight deliverables that help reduce the time in which software is released.
+It is a dynamic and interactive methodology that works in sprints with a defined duration and lightweight deliverables that help reduce the time in which software is released.
 It advocates for adaptive planning, evolutionary development, early delivery, continuous improvement, and rapid and flexible responsiveness to changes.

 Advantages of Agile

-High-quality software, which can then be further built upon with successive iterations, is delivered in the least possible amount of time.
-It includes a deep involvement from the client but it remains a very flexible methodology as changes can be introduced at virtually any stage of the project.
+High-quality software, which can be further built upon with successive iterations, is delivered in the least possible time.
+It includes a deep involvement from the client, but it remains a very flexible methodology as changes can be introduced at any project stage.
 Additionally, Agile fosters a high degree of collaboration between cross-functional teams and all the involved parties.

 Drawbacks of Agile

-It requires a team of specialized developers who are solely focused on the project at hand and have a specific set of skills.
-Agile can be challenging when scaling projects and it also presents constant refactoring as changes are frequent and even more so if the scope is not properly defined from the early stages of the project.
+It requires a team of specialized developers who focus solely on the project at hand and have specific skills.
+Agile can be challenging when scaling projects.
+It also presents constant refactoring as changes are frequent and even more so if the scope is not adequately defined from the early stages of the project.

 Iterative and incremental

 The iterative and incremental methodology is designed to overcome any fault or shortcoming of the Waterfall methodology.
 The iterative and incremental methodology begins with initial planning and ends with the deployment of the solution, with cyclic interaction in between.
-In essence, it develops a software application via iterative and repeated cycles that are performed incrementally so developers can learn from the development of previous portions of the software.
+In essence, it develops a software application via iterative and repeated cycles performed in increments so developers can learn from the development of previous portions of the software.

 Advantages of iterative and incremental

-It delivers business value early in the development lifecycle and makes better use of limited resources via incremental development.
+It delivers business value early in the development lifecycle and uses limited resources better via incremental development.
 It is flexible enough to adapt to changing requests between increments and is more customer-focused than linear approaches.

 Drawbacks of iterative and incremental

-This methodology requires heavy documentation efforts as it follows a stringent set of processes.
-It requires a deep level of customer involvement and can turn problematic when delimiting functions and features.
+This methodology requires heavy documentation as it follows a stringent set of processes.
+It requires deep customer involvement and can become problematic when delimiting functions and features.

-It is relatively easy to use and understand as it has specific deliverables throughout each phase of the process.
-It carries out test plans early on in the lifecycle which helps verify and validate the product from the beginning.
+It is relatively easy to use and understand as it has specific deliverables throughout each process phase.
+It carries out test plans early in the lifecycle, which helps verify and validate the product.

-It is considered an inflexible model which makes it difficult to adjust the project’s scope, which can ultimately turn expensive.
+It is considered an inflexible model, making it difficult to adjust the project’s scope, which can ultimately become expensive.
 There are no early prototypes of the software and no clear path for issues discovered during the testing phases.

 Popular SDLC models

-With Continuous Integration (CI), users can detect problems from the build of a software application to its basic deployment.
-CI allows users to detect and fix problems before they have the chance to cause significant damage.
-In many environments, CI is considered a necessity for Agile frameworks and to help meet business demands.
+With Continuous Integration (CI), users can detect problems from building a software application to its basic deployment.
+CI allows users to see and fix issues before they have the chance to cause significant damage.
+In many environments, CI is considered necessary for Agile frameworks to help meet business demands.
 In essence, with Continuous Integration, all developer work copies are merged into shared mainline multiple times a day to prevent integration problems.

 The incremental development model involves the design, implementation and incremental testing of a software product until the product is finished.
 The software product is not considered finished until it meets all of the functional and technical requirements that were initially delimited.
-It combines elements from the waterfall and prototyping methodologies.
+Incremental development can sometimes be based on a hybrid model successfully combining elements from for example a waterfall/prototyping methodologies.

 Rapid application development (RAD)

-It is an adaptive approach that puts less emphasis on planning and more emphasis on an adaptive process.
-Oftentimes, prototypes are used in RAD to substitute design specifications.
-RAD is considered one of the most popular SDLC models for software that is driven by user interface requirements.
-From its origin, RAD was created as a response to the plan-driven Waterfall methodology that designs and builds things almost as structured as done with a building.
+It is an adaptive approach that puts less emphasis on planning and more on an adaptive process.
+This model guarantees that all information is shared among stakeholders and project teams, ensuring the consistency and quality of deliverables.
+Often, prototypes are used in RAD to substitute design specifications.
+RAD is considered one of the most popular SDLC models for software driven by user interface requirements.
+From its origin, RAD was created in response to the plan-driven Waterfall methodology that designs and builds things with rigid structures.
 RAD is all about fast prototyping and iterative delivery that falls into the parental category of Agile.

-Whether you are an advocate of a specific methodology or solution, it is important to recognize the inherent value and importance of selecting the right methodology for your software project.
+Whether you are an advocate of a specific methodology or solution, it is important to recognize the inherent value and importance of selecting the right methodology and model for your software project.

 SDLC methodologies are here to stay and evolve.
 These systematic solutions to the challenge of developing software are a great starting point for developers who embark upon the valuable task of creating a software application solution.

-At Svitla Systems, we have an outstanding team of dedicated developers, testers, and project managers who are skilled, highly-specialized, and experts in helping design, build and deploy software solutions that are successful for your needs.
-We have the right, custom-made solution to your SDLC projects.
+At Svitla Systems, we have an outstanding team of dedicated engineers, developers, testers, and project managers who are skilled, highly specialized, and experts in helping design, build and deploy software solutions that are successful for your needs.
+We have the right, custom-made solution for your SDLC projects.

-To learn more about how we can develop the perfect software solution for you, reach out to us by completing the form below and our sales team will contact you shortly.
+Care to learn more about how we can develop the perfect software solution for you?
+Reach out to us by completing the form below and our sales team will contact you shortly.